yearbook/extendscript-api-documentation/README.md

     $ npm run build

 The docs will be compiled to `public/`.
-OMV XML files will automatically be found, if you're building on Windows you will need to locate these yourself.
+OMV XML files will automatically be found.

 ## Development guide ##